Leaky Black

-Rechon Malik "Leaky" Black (born June 14, 1999) is an American professional basketball player for the Capital City Go-Go of the NBA G League.
+Rechon Malik "Leaky" Black (born June 14, 1999) is an American professional basketball player for the Stockton Kings of the NBA G League.
 He played college basketball for the North Carolina Tar Heels.

 College career

 Black, raised in Concord, North Carolina, committed to coach Roy Williams and North Carolina as a high school sophomore.
 After a shortened freshman campaign due to an ankle injury, Black entered the starting lineup in his sophomore season for the Tar Heels.

 As a senior, Black became one of the top defensive players in the ACC, earning conference all-defensive team honors at the close of the regular season.
 Black was a part of a Tar Heel starting lineup that each averaged big minutes and led the eighth-seeded Tar Heels to an unexpected Final Four berth in the 2022 NCAA tournament.
 In the semifinal against rival Duke, Black held Duke freshman AJ Griffin to 1–7 shooting for 6 points to help secure the win.